Sector-44/Storytelling-and-AI/papers.md

+# Improve LLMs’ Theory-of-Mind Reasoning Capabilities with Neural Knowledge Base of Entity States (https://arxiv.org/pdf/2503.03340) - March, 2025
+Theory-of-Mind (ToM), the ability to infer others’ perceptions and mental states, is fundamental to human interaction but remains a challenging task for Large Language Models
+(LLMs).
+While existing ToM reasoning methods show promise with reasoning via perceptual perspective-taking, they often rely excessively on LLMs, reducing their efficiency and limiting their applicability to high-order ToM reasoning, which requires multi-hop reasoning about characters’ beliefs.
+To address these issues, we present EnigmaToM, a novel neurosymbolic framework that enhances ToM reasoning by integrating a Neural Knowledge Base of entity states (Enigma) for (1) a psychologyinspired iterative masking mechanism that facilitates accurate perspective-taking and (2) knowledge injection that elicits key entity information.
+Enigma generates structured representations of entity states, which construct spatial scene graphs—leveraging spatial information as an inductive bias—for belief tracking of various ToM orders and enhancing events with fine-grained entity state details.
+Experimental results on multiple benchmarks, including ToMi, HiToM, and FANToM, show that
+EnigmaToM significantly improves ToM reasoning across LLMs of varying sizes, particularly excelling in high-order reasoning scenarios

 # PodAgent: A Comprehensive Framework for Podcast Generation (https://arxiv.org/pdf/2503.00455) - March, 2025
 Existing automatic audio generation methods struggle to generate podcast-like audio programs effectively.
 The key challenges lie in